Japan exports jump, but trade still in red; corp mood dips

 Reflecting rekindled worries about Europe’s debt crisis and concerns the yen could rally again, manufacturing confidence dipped in April after a sharp rebound the previous month, a Reuters poll showed.

-The subdued sentiment suggested the Bank of Japan will remain under pressure to ease monetary policy further when it meets on April 27 to support the fragile economic recovery.
+The subdued sentiment suggested the Bank of Japan will remain under pressure to ease monetary policy further when it meets on April 27.

-Exports rose 1.2 percent in seasonally adjusted terms in March and 5.9 percent from a year earlier, compared with economists’ median forecast of a steady reading, as U.S.-bound shipments grew at the fastest pace in nearly two years on auto demand.
+Exports rose 1.2 percent in seasonally adjusted terms in March and 5.9 percent from a year earlier, compared with economists’ median forecast of a steady reading.
 JPEXPY=ECI

 Yet the survey also showed that non-manufacturers, such as construction and transportation companies, were much more optimistic and their sentiment index jumped to plus 10, a level last recorded in 2007, buoyed by demand generated by rebuilding after last year’s devastating earthquake and tsunami.